lbastigk/Nebulite/CONTRIBUTING.md

 <!-- TOC --><a name="implementation-guidelines"></a>
 ### Implementation Guidelines

 - It is recommended to implement unfinished functions inside the cpp file with a return of `Nebulite::Constants::ErrorTable::FUNCTIONAL::CRITICAL_FUNCTION_NOT_IMPLEMENTED()`
-- Use the recommended class naming schemes and namespaces for modules: `Nebulite::DomainModule::GlobalSpace::MyModule`
+- Use the recommended class naming schemes and namespaces for modules:
+`Nebulite::DomainModule::<Domain>::<ModuleName>`

 <!-- TOC --><a name="preview-editing-work-in-progress"></a>
 ## Preview Editing (Work in Progress)

 Preview Editing is currently under development.
 The current plan is to use the headless rendering mode of Nebulite in combination with either a taskfile or a python-script to allow rendering snapshots while editing JSON files.

 <!-- TOC --><a name="submitting-changes"></a>
 ## Submitting Changes

+1. Make sure you cover a wide range of test cases for your new feature.
+Verify the coverage with `make build-and-coverage-report`.
-1. Ensure all tests pass: `./build.sh && python Scripts/TestingSuite.py`
+2. Ensure all tests pass: `make test`
+3. Update documentation: `make docs` as well as manual updates if necessary
-2. Create a pull request with a clear description of your changes
+4. Create a pull request with a clear description of your changes
-3. Include test cases for new functionality
-4. Update documentation as needed

 <!-- TOC --><a name="code-style"></a>
 ## Code Style